Summarize MFRM input data (TAM-style descriptive snapshot)

 Optional.

-NULL(default) is a no-op;TRUEor"default"activates the FACETS / SPSS / SAS convention (c("99", "999", "-1", "N", "NA", "n/a", ".", "")); supply a character vector for a custom code set.
+NULL(default) is a no-op;TRUEor"default"activates the FACETS / SPSS / SAS convention (c("99", "999", "-1", "N", "NA", "n/a", ".", "")) for the score column while preserving person/facet identifiers; supply a character vector to apply a custom code set across all model columns.
 Replacement counts are returned in themissing_recodingcomponent when supported by the calling helper.
 Seerecode_missing_codes()for the standalone version.- include_person_facet

 If